 Inanna is invisible to most humans but she has a human form and lives, at least partly, amongst them.

 This is the first obvious point in common between Inanna and Jesus: they are both anthropomorphic — that is, human form — versions of a transcendent or non-human deity.

 One point in common is not enough to prove the relationship.
-When we look into the myth of Inanna, however, we find many.
+When we look into the myth of Inanna, however, we find many, relative to Jesus.
 The most significant of these is the story of Inanna’s descent into the Underworld, which we discuss in more detail in Why Men Made God.

 Inanna’s Descent into the Underworld.

 In this, Inanna decides to enter the Underworld, or in other words, to die.
 She puts on her finest clothes and jewellery and, accompanied by a servant, goes to the Palace Ganzer, the entrance to this dread place.
 There she hammers on the door until it is opened.